Sunday, August 31, 2008

 THE NEXT NOTHING

-John goes into a camera store on impulse, finds a pair of binoculars, aims them out the window, and sees Betty for the first time.
-He whispers to himself, "I belong to you," replaces the binoculars and wanders the city in a daze the rest of the hour until time to return to the tire-burning factory.
+John goes into a camera shop on impulse, finds a pair of binoculars, aims them out the window, and sees Betty for the first time.
+He whispers to himself, "I belong to you," replaces the binoculars, and wanders the city in a daze the rest of the hour until time to return to the tire-burning factory.

 For their second date, for their third, for every date, every day Betty likes John a little more.
 John's love is unending.